10 Secrets to Triumph Treats and Snack Time with Kids – the Yogic Diet way

 9) Timing & Prep

 Snacks are called snacks, because they are not a meal.
-In point 3 I share with you, that I like to give fruit to start with.
+In number 9 of my 10 Secrets to Triumph Treats and Snack Time with Kids I’d like to share some advice on timing.
+In point 3 I shared with you, that I like to give fruit to start with.
 This is to satisfy the first cravings.
 After the fruit snack, they might still crave something crunchy (enter the chip alternatives) or sweet (think fruit and nut bars or dried fruit).
 Sometimes, though, I notice my kids are just really hungry, especially during a growth spurt or busy schoolday.
 That is when snacks won’t cut it and I simply make a whole grain toast with almond butter (usually that will do the trick).